Top 12 Cake Decorating Tools Pro Bakers Also Have At Home

 Fake_Bakes_Chocolate_Orange_Cake_Recipe

-Place a cake board in the middle and pop your layer cake sponges on and spread buttercream using a spatula in one hand and using the other to rotate the turntable.
-It’s a bit awkward as you get used to the motion, but you’ll soon see how quickly and easily you’ll be spreading smooth and even layers of buttercream to build layer cakes.
-It is also used to get that perfectly smooth and even buttercream finish on the sides of the cake when used with a palette knife or cake scraper.
+Place a cake board in the middle, pop your layer cake sponges on and spread buttercream using a spatula in one hand while the other hand rotates the turntable.
+It feels awkward for about three minutes and then you’ll suddenly be whizzing out smooth, even layers of buttercream.
+The turntable is also what you’ll use to get that perfectly even finish on the sides of your cake with a palette knife or cake scraper.

-To get a smooth finish along the outer sides of the cake, first smooth on a crumb coat.
-Crumb coating is like using a primer before you paint the walls or put on your make-up.
-Slather buttercream all over and scrape off with a palette knife or cake scraper in one hand whilst turning the turntable against the scraper with the other hand.
-Repeat until smooth and you’ve got an even surface where all the cake’s pores are sealed.
-The cake is now prepped and primed for additional layers of frosting applied similarly.
+To get a smooth finish on the outer sides, start with a crumb coat.
+Think of it like primer before paint or make-up.
+Slather buttercream all over, then scrape off with a palette knife or cake scraper in one hand while turning the turntable against the scraper with the other.
+Repeat until the sides are smooth, the crumbs are sealed and you’ve got an even surface ready for additional layers of frosting.

 2. Angled Palette Knife

-Also sometimes referred to as being cranked, an angled palette knife is used to fill and smooth buttercream in between cake sponges and to cover them.
-Having the angle can help you get a more even pressure, and therefore surface, when spreading buttercream or fillings.
+Also called a cranked palette knife, this is what you’ll use to fill and smooth buttercream between cake sponges and to cover them neatly.
+The angle helps you apply even pressure for a flatter, more controlled surface when spreading buttercream or fillings.

 Best_Cake_Decorating_Tools_-_angled_palette_knife_1024x1024